Accommodation Disorder F048

 Confirming the diagnosis

-The diagnosis is made on clinical grounds, on examination of the eye.
+The diagnosis is made on clinical grounds, based on history and examination of visual function, including assessment of accommodation and focusing ability.

 Clinical onset